Annabel Croft: Personal life

 Croft was married to Mel Coleman, a former international America's Cup and Admiral's Cup yachtsman.
-They were married on Saturday 10 July 1993 at Brasted St Martins, by Rev Raymond Hill.
+They were married on 10 July 1993 at Brasted St Martins, by the Rev Raymond Hill.
 She met her husband when he taught her to sail in 1987 for a TV programme.
 The guests included Roger Taylor and jockey John Francome.
 They were driven away from the church in the original car from Chitty Chitty Bang Bang, which was her favourite film.

 The couple lived in Coombe, near Wimbledon, in the London borough of Kingston, with their three children, two daughters named Amber Rose and Lily and a son, Charlie.
 In 2009, jointly, they started the Annabel Croft Tennis Academy at the National Tennis Centre.
 After a short illness with stomach cancer, Coleman died on 24 May 2023.

 Croft has been active in raising awareness of child obesity, and is a supporter of the children's cancer charity Young Lives vs Cancer (formerly known as CLIC Sargent).